rustshop/rustshop/README.md

 languages.

-For fun and to have real-like general direction, RustShop pretends to be a real (fake) bussiness, trying to bring a startup collaboration realities.
+For fun and to have real-like general direction, RustShop pretends to be a real (fake) bussiness, trying to bring startup collaboration realities.

+See [Welcome to Rust Shop](https://github.com/rustshop/rustshop/discussions/1) for more information about the idea and the project.

 # RustShop

 Tired of not being able to find a Rust job?
-Join Rust Shop - our ambitious innovative fake company.
+Join RustShop - our ambitious innovative fake company.
 Pretend you are delivering business value using Rust in your free time for no pay or benefits!

-See [Welcome to Rust Shop](https://github.com/rustshop/rustshop/discussions/1) for more information about the idea and the project.

 ## Links